toracle/.claude-code/commands/recall.md

 Check if development tools are available:

-!which aider && aider --version || echo "❌ AIDER not available"
+!which aider && aider --version && !aider --help || echo "❌ AIDER not available"

 ## Analysis and Next Steps